-The Institute of Technical Medicine (ITeM) is one of the research departments of Furtwangen University (HFU), located in the black forest of Germany.
+The Institute of Technical Medicine (ITeM) is one of the research departments of Furtwangen University (HFU), located in the Black Forest of Germany.

 We have a highly-motivated, multi-disciplinary team working on applications of technical solutions to medical problems.
 Not restricted to solely one specialty such as biosignal analysis, complete technical solutions are developed ranging from instrumentation, signal acquisition until intelligent decision support.
-Major achievements were reached in the field of physiological modeling and mechanical ventilation.
+Major achievements were reached in the field of physiological modelling and mechanical ventilation.

 Prof. Dr. rer. nat.
 Knut Möller

 Telefon: +49 (0) 7720 307-4390

 Like us on Facebook